ppet36/openhab_co2/README.md

 # OpenHAB CO2 sensor

 This repository contains Cadsoft's Eagle schematic and PCBs as well as Arduino firmware for CO2 monitoring device based on ESP8266-01 and relatively cheap CO2 sensor MH-Z19.
-Meter is designed to be powered from USB charger.
+Device is designed to be powered from USB charger.

 ## Schematic & PCB